a family-run operation

 distinctive HARD CIDERS AND PRODUCTS

 We press our apples on a refurbished century-old Mount Gilead cider press (one of the oldest working presses in New England, we suppose) when the weather starts turning cold around Thanksgiving.
 It’s usually December by the time we finish pressing.
 The majority of our hard ciders are naturally fermented (relying on wild yeasts, rather than commercial ones) at low temperatures for a period of months, because we want our finished ciders to retain their fruit bouquet and delicate complexity.
 Our ciders pair very well with all sorts of foods.
-Our popular apple cider vinegar and cider syrup make wonderful additions to the pantry.
-Learn more on our product and recipe pages.

 Carr’s Ciderhouse is committed to growing apples with minimum harm to the land.
 To this end, we have initiated a research program (funded by SARE grant FNE-772) which seeks to breed promising varieties of apples which do not need to be sprayed with synthetic compounds to ensure productivity.
 Our first group of novel seedlings is a cross between GoldRush and Golden Russet and is currently being evaluated in the field for disease resistance and hardiness.
 Research is ongoing – contact Jonathan for more information.